nicholasdille/container-slides/150_gitlab/160_runner/slides.md

 <i class="fa-duotone fa-person-running fa-4x" style="float: right;"></i>

-[Runners](https://docs.gitlab.com/runner/) are used to execute jobs in GitLab CI
+[Runners](https://docs.gitlab.com/runner/) are used to execute jobs in GitLab CI/CD

 Runner can be shared across the instance of GitLab